dotnet/tye/docs/reference/commandline/tye-push.md

 - `-f|--framework <framework>`

     The target framework hint to use for all cross-targeting projects with multiple TFMs.
 This value must be a valid target framework for each individual cross-targeting project.
 Non-crosstargeting projects will ignore this hint and the value TFM configured in tye.yaml will override this hint.

+  `-e|--environment <environment>`

+    The environment to be used for deployment.
+Defaults to development if not specified.

+  `--include-latest-tag`

+    Push a docker image with 'latest' tag as well as versioned tag.

 - `--force`